 - 1.2.1.
-Any Member under the age of 18 shall be accompanied by Parent/ Guardian. - 1.2.2.
+Any Member under the age of 18 shall be accompanied by Parent/Guardian. - 1.2.2.
 Any Member under the age of 18 who is a Complainant, or a Respondent is obliged to attend any hearing and where appropriate, by video link. - 1.2.3.
 In all cases, but particularly where the subject of the Complaint is under 18, steps should be taken to ensure the fair treatment of both parties, and advice should be sought if necessary from the relevant Unit and Children's Officer. - 1.2.4.
-Where the matter concerns an Under 18 year old member, the Hearings and Appeals Committee shall allow a Children's Officer to be present at the hearing if required.
-The Children's Officer may be invited to make submissions on behalf of the under 18 year old member at the hearing.
+The Hearings Committee and Appeals Committee shall ensure a Children's Officer is present at a hearing where the matter concerns an under 18-year-old Member.
+The Children's Officer may be invited to make submissions on behalf of the child at the hearing.